-The cleaning sector is a growing opportunity for startups, especially as residential and commercial customers seek out environmentally sustainable providers.
+The cleaning sector is expected to grow 10% through 2026, with emerging opportunities for environmentally sustainable operators in both the residential and commercial sectors.
 What’s more, it can be relatively cheap to start a cleaning business.
 If you’re a good planner, with high standards and you can maintain a good reputation, you’re well on your way.

 Coffee cart or food truck